 Utilizing Lessons and Networks from the Goldin Fellowship

-By leveraging the Asset-Based Community Development (ABCD) approach–an essential lesson from the Golden Fellowship–alongside the appreciative inquiry model, we crafted a vision that truly resonates with the needs of our unique community.
+By leveraging the Asset-Based Community Development (ABCD) approach–an essential lesson from the Goldin Fellowship–alongside the appreciative inquiry model, we crafted a vision that truly resonates with the needs of our unique community.
 This approach not only sparked interest among participants but also garnered positive feedback on our social media posts.
 Several individuals have reached out to me privately, asking for tips on how we executed the program so they can replicate it within their own sickle cell communities.
 This interest highlights the value of our training in filling a critical gap, and I am eager to continue building on this work.

 Envisioning and satisfying the needs of a community requires providing the necessary tools for self-actualization and empowerment.
 In the next five years, my dream is to be able to train many more people living with sickle cell disease across Cameroon and, hopefully, Sub-Saharan Africa on valuable life skills to give them a great kick and a chance at utilizing their full potential towards a happy and fulfilling life.